SublimeLinter/SublimeLinter/docs/linter_settings.rst

 Linter Settings
 ===============
-Each linter plugin is can provide its own settings.
+Each linter plugin can provide its own settings.
 SublimeLinter already provides these for every linter:

 disable